kusumi/fileobj/README.md

 + Remove files listed in *install.out* which was generated on installation.

-+ Remove */usr/local/share/man/man1/fileobj.1.gz* or */usr/share/man/man1/fileobj.1.gz* if a manpage is installed.
++ Remove the manpage if installed.

 ## Resource